 While Sheraton’s work also favored mahogany, there are some differences to keep in mind when distinguishing these two styles under the Federal umbrella.

 In contrast to Hepplewhite’s shield backs with an oval form, Sheraton preferred a square-shaped back when it came to seating.
 The legs on his pieces, rather than being innovative, followed the traditional round shapes of the past.
 However, as American cabinetmakers studied both styles, they sometimes mingled them together.
-That’s where referencing pieces as Federal period sometimes comes in handy rather than trying to pigeonhole a piece into the Hepplewhite or Sheraton camps if a number of characteristics are present.
+That’s where referencing pieces as from the Federal period sometimes comes in handy rather than trying to pigeonhole a piece into the Hepplewhite or Sheraton camps if several* characteristics are present.

 The Federal period continued in furniture manufacturing through the 1820s, although the Empire style was also gaining popularity at that time.